tapis-project/documentation/source/technical/files.rst

 File Listings
 ++++++++++++++++++

+Tapis supports listing files or objects on a Tapis system.
+Type for items will depend on system type.
+For example for LINUX they will be posix files and for S3 they will be storage objects.
+See section below for additional considerations for S3 type systems.
+For example, for S3 systems the recurse flag is ignored and all objects with keys matching the path as a prefix are always included.

-To list the files in the root directory of that system:
+To list the files in the root directory of a system:

 Using the official Tapis Python SDK: